nmct-create3/micro-interactions-wouterVanRobays/README.md

-# HTML5 boilerplate
+# Create 3 labo 1
-This is my HTML5 boilerplate.
-I use it to build fast, robust, and adaptable web apps or sites.
+This is the solution for labo 1 of Create 3.